All Episodes

 I hope you're looking forward to your governor debating Governor DeSantis.

-That's November thirtieth.
+That's November 30th.

-Uh I, your host will be the moderator.
+I, your host, will be the moderator.

-That's gonna be awesome.
+That's going to be awesome.

 I can't wait to watch that.

-I'm curious if you have any numbers as to you know, i if it's just open door, if it's you know quite I I gave out numbers at the beginning of the show today.
+And just with the policies that we have, I'm curious if you have any numbers as to, you know, if it's just open door, if it's, you know, quite.

 I'll give it to you again if you want.

-You know, if you look at the first batch of illegal immigrants, uh let me put it to you this way.
+You know, if you look at the first batch of illegal immigrants, let me put it to you this way.

 That's what their estimates are.